praatibhsurana/DigitGAN/README.md

 ```bash
     pip install -r requirements.txt
 ```
 - You should be good to go now!
-Now, from the root directory, run:
+Now, from within the virtual environment you created, run:
 ```bash
     python DigitGAN.py
 ```